-Multistep Ahead Prediction of Electric Power Systems Using Multiple Gaussian Process Models
+Model Predictive Control of Electric Power Systems Based on Gaussian Process Predictors

-Tomohiro Hachino, Hitoshi Takata, Seiji Fukushima, Yasutaka Igarashi, and Keiji Naritomi Kagoshima University, Kagoshima, Japan Email: {hachino, takata, fukushima, igarashi}@eee.kagoshima-u.ac.jp, k0519282@kadai.jp
+Tomohiro Hachino, Hitoshi Takata, Seiji Fukushima, and Yasutaka Igarashi Kagoshima University, Kagoshima, Japan Email: {hachino, takata, fukushima, igarashi}@eee.kagoshima-u.ac.jp

-Abstract-This paper focuses on the problem of multistep ahead prediction of electric power systems using the Gaussian process models.
+Abstract-This paper presents a model predictive control of electric power systems based on the multiple Gaussian process predictors.
 The Gaussian process model is a nonparametric model and the output of the model has Gaussian distribution with mean and variance.
-The multistep ahead prediction for the phase angle in transient state of the electric power system is accomplished by using multiple Gaussian process models as every step ahead predictors in accordance with the direct approach.
-The proposed prediction method gives the predictive values of the phase angle and the uncertainty of the predictive values as well.
-Simulation results for a simplified electric power system are shown to illustrate the effectiveness of the proposed prediction method.
+The multistep ahead predictors for the phase angle in transient state of the electric power system are formed by training multiple Gaussian process models in accordance with the direct approach.
+Based on these predictors, model predictive control is accomplished, where the input signal is optimized so that the error between the predicted future output and the reference signal becomes small taking the uncertainty of the predicted future output into account.
+Simulation results for a simplified electric power system are shown to illustrate the effectiveness of the proposed model predictive control.

-Index Terms-multistep ahead prediction, Gaussian process model, direct method, electric power system
+Index Terms-model predictive control, electric power system, multistep ahead prediction, Gaussian process model, direct method